naneja/plants/README.md

 | 11 | Petrea volubilis [VERBENACEAE] |

 ### Dataset Size
-We collected total of 740 images of 11 plants and the dataset was divided into 596 images for training the model and 144 images used for testing the model.
+We created [dataset](https://www.dropbox.com/sh/t4j8t6kb7tozs0b/AAD1J0zsBrHTlIUR2BWcd71Ma?dl=0) of 740 images from 11 plants and the dataset was divided into 596 images for training the model and 144 images used for testing the model.

 ### Implementation